Advanced Image Workflows: Multi-Model Image Generation Strategies

 Step 1: Explore directions

 Use Seedream 4.5 or Google Nano Banana 2 to generate multiple compositions quickly and cheaply.
+Ten Seedream 4.5 images cost $0.30.
+That is cheap enough to try several directions before committing to a premium model.

 Step 2: Refine the winner